 Do you know what Tapa means in Spanish?
 The literal meaning is a top, a cover.
-Tapas originated from centuries ago when travelers via horseback or carriage used to go to bars and order alcoholic drinks.
+Tapas originated centuries ago when travelers via horseback or carriage used to go to bars and order alcoholic drinks.
 Because of the rampant flies the bar owners used to put bread to cover the cup.
-Today the traditional Tapa looks nothing like original.
+Today, the traditional Tapa looks nothing like the original.
 It’s a good thing too, otherwise taking a Tapas tour would be really quick and boring.

 I learned this on my Tapas tour with Granada Tapas Tour.
 Before booking my family tour with Gayle in Granada I searched other Tapas tours throughout the country.
 There are hundreds of them in practically every city that we were visiting.
 Yet, for some reason, I kept on coming back to her site and finally, intuitively, decided this is the tour for us.

 My only concern with a Tapas tour was – how child friendly could it possibly be?
 I mean, it’s going from one bar to another drinking and tasting Tapas.

 Why This is the Only Tapas Tour You Should Take